kormyen/home/README.md

 This setup would allow for a simple private nodejs frontend to do database additions and modifications then auto-rebuild the static public website.

+## To do
+- Add writen article functionality
+- Credit photographer tag on images
+- Add lightbox for images

 ## Structure

 - `server` folder is the build script.